Skip to navigation

 LDA #CYL \ Add a new Cobra Mk III to the local bubble and fall JSR NWSHP \ through into the main game loop again

-AND #2 \ If we jumped here with a random value of A from the \ BMI above, then this reduces A to a random value of \ either 0 or 2; if we didn't take the BMI and made the \ ship hostile, then A will be 0 ADC #CYL \ Set A = A + C + #CYL \ \ where A is 0 or 2 and C is 0 or 1, so this gives us a \ ship type from the following: Cobra Mk III, Python, \ Boa or Anaconda
+AND #2 \ This reduces A to a random value of either 0 or 2 ADC #CYL \ Set A = A + C + #CYL \ \ where A is 0 or 2 and C is 0 or 1, so this gives us a \ ship type from the following: Cobra Mk III, Python, \ Boa or Anaconda

 Code variation 7 of 8Related to an advanced feature